IDI-Systems/acre2/docs/wiki/user/vehicle-intercom.md

 Optionally, each network has a master station.
 Such stations can broadcast a message (activation through intercom broadcast PTT key), temporarily disabling all transmit functionality in all stations.
 One useful feature in the master station is the *accent feature*.
 When enabled, incoming radio transmissions will have their volume reduced by 20% if intercom is being used by any crew member at the same time.
 All intercom stations are affected by this behaviour.

+### Full Functional Crew Station (FFCS)

+{% include note.html content="Development Build only!" %}

+{% include image.html file="intercom/anvic3_ffcs_interface.png" alt="AN/VIC3 FFCS" %}

+This interface can be opened using the ACE Interaction menu or through a shortcut (defaults to: CTRL + SHIFT + TAB).
+The opened intercom will be displayed in green in the HUD.

+#### Volume Knob

+Sets the overall volume of the intercom and monitored/active radios.
+Red frange boosts the volume for noisy environments.

+#### Monitor Knob

+Monitors the selected or all radios.
+Radios in this configuration are set to receive only.

+#### Work Knob

+The selected radio is capable of receiving and transmitting.

+#### Intercom Knob

+It has 4 positions.
+When at PTT, the intercom will behave as *PTT activation* mode, LIVE and VOX is the equivalent of *Voice activation* and O/R allows the FFCS to transmit a priority message by temporarily disabling all other FFCS stations.

 ## Infantry telephone

 {% include important.html content="Requires ACE3 Interaction Menu!" %}